-This site was created to unite Conservative and Traditionalist Catholics against the enemies of Holy Church.
-It is dedicated under the patronage of Our Lady of Victory who united a divided Christendom to repel the Muhammadan invasion at Lepanto in 1571.
+The Apostolate works under the patronage of Our Lady of Victory who united a divided Christendom to repel the Muhammadan invasion at Lepanto in 1571.
 May our Lord Jesus Christ, through the intercession of our Lady of Victory, bring about the liberty and exaltation of Holy Mother Church against her enemies, for God’s greater glory and the salvation of souls, amen.

+This forms the basis of what this apostolate strives to achieve by the grace of God.
 The Blessed Apostle states the following in the letter to the Ephesians:

 [Christ] gave some apostles, and some prophets, and other some evangelists, and other some pastors and doctors: For the perfecting of the saints, for the word of the ministry, for the edifying of the body of Christ: Until we all meet into the unity of faith and of the knowledge of the Son of God, unto a perfect man, unto the measure of the age of the fulness of Christ: That henceforth we be no more children tossed to and fro and carried about with every wind of doctrine, by the wickedness of men, by cunning craftiness by which they lie in wait to deceive.
 But doing the truth in charity, we may in all things grow up in him who is the head, even Christ: From whom the whole body, being compacted and fitly joined together, by what every joint supplieth, according to the operation in the measure of every part, maketh increase of the body, unto the edifying of itself in charity (Eph. iv.
 11-16).